Horning: Leisure and attractions

 The village of Horning is a very popular tourist destination within the Norfolk Broads, having attractions both around the village and surrounding areas.
 The village lies on the north bank of the River Bure, and has many waterside properties, pubs, shops, restaurants, tea-rooms, boat-trips as well as other features to enjoy.

-Horning is picturesque, and described as the prettiest village on the broads.
-The sights to see are: the River Bure from the landing stages, Lower Street, St. Benedict's Church, and many properties with thatched roofs.

 Following Lower Street to the east, leads to the school, marina, leisure centre, church and the old riverbank.
 North of Horning are the broads of Barton, Alderfen and Burntfen, and village of Neatishead; to the west is the popular area of Hoveton & Wroxham; to the east lies the quaint village of Ludham.
 To the south, across the river via the ferry, are Bure Marshes and village of Woodbastwick.
 The Ferry Inn to the east of the village was largely destroyed in a Second World War bombing raid by the German Luftwaffe on 26 April 1941, during which 15 bombs are believed to have been dropped on Horning and the surrounding area by a single aircraft.
 Most landed in the local marshes, but one hit the ferry and one hit the Inn, where 21 of the 24 people in the pub at the time were killed.
 The Ferry Inn was open for business with a makeshift bar only three weeks later.